-During the third site visit, members of the monitoring team met with all Training Academy personnel responsible for the hiring and selection plan development and implementation, and identified current development processes and expected due dates.
+During the third site visit, members of the monitoring team met with all Training Academy personnel responsible for the hiring and selection plan development

 APD has developed a "blind" automated, on-line system that allows an applicant to remain completely anonymous until they arrive for testing.
 Recruiting and Hiring policies have been revised and are still currently in the review/approval process.
 The monitoring team has requested, but has not yet received, the policies/procedures supporting the automated on-line process.
-However-existing non-automated Recruiting and Hiring policies appear to meet the requirements of Paragraph 236.
+However existing non-automated Recruiting and Hiring policies appear to meet the requirements of Paragraph 236.